nickserv/danamccurdy.com/_posts/2022-03-09-that-lonesome-valley.md

 sometimes we need to bleed a little before we can begin to heal

-sometimes a scab is a protection that is no longer needed, and ripping it off is the only way forward
+sometimes a scab is a shield
+that is no longer needed,
+and ripping it off
+is the only way forward